Spiders. Part 3. The Sex Life of Spiders.

 True Spiders Reproduction.

 First, the male spider spins a tiny sperm web beneath its abdomen, stretched out between its legs.
-He then rubs his genital opening across the edge of this web, depositing a droplet of sperm but what then?
+He then rubs his genital opening across the edge of this web, depositing a droplet of sperm, but what then?

 Creating a Make-do-Penis

 These simple palps are transformed into complex sex organs that can look like a pair of boxing gloves.
-Becoming so complex informs that he cannot replace them, after his mature molt, and he dies in his last skin.
+Becoming so complex informs that he cannot replace them, after his mature moult, and he dies in his last skin.
 This pair of palps are his (two) penises!

 An elabrate organ of sperm tranfere.